-The material culture of the Bedouin is limited.
+The material culture of these Bedouins is very limited.
 Their tents are their main possessions, and animals are very important for their nomadic lifestyle.
-Camels are their main means of transportation, while sheep and goats are bought and sold.
+Camels are their main means of transportation, and they buy and sell sheep and goats.

-Dairy products are the main food source for the Bedouin.
-Milk from camels and goats is made into yogurt and butter.
+Dairy products are their main food source.
+They turn the milk from camels and goats into yogurt and butter.
 Most of their meals consist of a bowl of milk, yogurt, or rice.
-Round loaves of unleavened bread are served when available.
-Dates, which can be found in desert oases, are eaten for dessert.
-Meat is only served on special occasions such as marriage feasts, ceremonial events, or when guests are present.
+When available they eat round loaves of unleavened bread.
+Those fortunate enough to find dates in the desert oases eat those as dessert.
+They only eat meat on special occasions such as marriage feasts, ceremonial events, or when guests are present.

 |Global Prayer Digest: 2006-11-22|